 - When should I call my doctor after breast reduction surgery?

-According to the American Society of Plastic Surgeons, breast reduction has increased 146% since 1992 from nearly 40,000 procedures to more than 97,000 surgeries.
+According to the American Society of Plastic Surgeons, there are more than 90,000 breast redction procedures a year.
 The procedure carries tremendous psychological effects and most women who undergo breast reduction are very satisfied with the results.

 It is also important to note that this surgery isn't just for women, either.
 Men who have conditions such as gynecomastia (where male breasts are enlarged abnormally) also may seek a breast reduction.
-Consider this: According to the American Society of Plastic Surgeons, breast reduction in men increased 142%, from nearly 5,000 procedures in 1992 to just over 12,000 surgeries in 2001.
+According to the American Society of Plastic Surgeons, there are more than 20,000 breast reduction procedures in men.

 Your consultation for breast reduction surgery